— ADVERTISEMENT - GO AD-FREE

 Stitches is the result of an effort by Courtney A. Campbell, DVM, DACVS-SA to provide a necessary service to Long Beach.
 Campbell is a veterinary surgical specialist and enthusiastic animal-care practitioner who for the past five and a half years was living in Santa Barbara and working as a surgeon in VetSurge, a surgical specialty clinic in Ventura.
 He’d wanted to open his own practice and saw a need for one when he visited Long Beach.

-“The impact I’d like to have on the community is to provide a service that hasn’t been in this area before — the first surgical specialty hospital, and that way it can add a level of convenience,” Campbell said.
+“The impact I’d like to have on the community is to provide a service that hasn’t been in this area before — the first surgical specialty hospital and the way it can add a level of convenience,” Campbell said.
 “If you’re in Long Beach and you need specialty care, you typically have to go to Los Angeles or Orange County.
 And to make that trip, once you look at the traffic, you realize that you can be an hour trying to get care for your pet.
 And God forbid if they need rechecks and follow-up appointments!”

 Campbell grew up in a Connecticut town graced with a lot of woodlands filled with a lot of woodland animals.
 Those woods planted seeds in Campbell’s spirit that developed into his love for animals and eventual career choice.